Women's professional sports: Football

 In the early twentieth century, the first ever women's football team was created in Sweden.
 About a year later, in Stockholm, the first match between two female-only teams took place.
 Between the years of 1910 and 1920, women played against 'gubblag', or old-boy sides, and any money the match made went back to the facility they were using or to charities.
 Also, in the span of those 10 years, society worked hard to make sure women's football was taken more seriously and that more matches were planned between women's teams.
 Soon after, a women's football league was created in Umeå, a coastal city in the northern part of Sweden.

 Established in 1966, Öxabäck IF women's football team was the first team that worked hard to create all women football teams and to receive recognition as the first 'modern' women's football team.
 Two years later, women started to receive recognition in other sports in Sweden.

-Canada

-A number of professional sports opportunities for women athletes exist in Canada in both individual and team sports.
-For a time, Canada had a professional women's ice hockey league called the Canadian Women's Hockey League (CWHL), but the league collapsed in 2019.
-In the late 2010s, increasing interest in women's soccer resulted in calls to consider the creation of a professional women’s soccer league.

-Ice hockey

-The first organized women's ice hockey leagues started in Canada, as did the first-ever attempt at launching a women's professional league in the 1990s.
-The Canadian Women's Hockey League (CWHL) had a relatively long period of existence with the last incarnation of the league beginning operations in 2007 then collapsing in 2019.
-The CWHL had many names: In the late 90s and early 2000s, it was the National Women's Hockey League (NWHL).
-Many of the CWHL's early players were culled from the NWHL after its demise in 2007.
-At the time, owners were losing money and unable to forge a cohesive plan for how to move the league forward.
-The prospect of not having a professional league for women left the world's top players with nowhere to play.